Exploring the Intersection of Politics and Material Culture in Cuban Childhood

-On New Year’s Eve 1958, coup president Fulgencio Batista left Cuba, ushering in a new political era for the country.
-The Cuban Revolution transformed not only the political and social reality in the island, but also the material environment, including in schools and domestic spaces.
+On New Year’s Eve 1958, the departure of coup president Fulgencio Batista marked the beginning of a new political era in Cuba.
+The Cuban Revolution brought about a profound transformation not only in the political and social landscape of the island but also in its material environment, including schools and domestic spaces.

-The exhibition features over three-hundred items, including toys, furniture, books, clothing, appliances, photographs, posters, television shows, recorded music, and children ephemera from the 1960s to the 1980s.
-It also includes a series of photographs produced by Cuban-born artist Geandy Pavon, a former pionero, which critically reflect on his past as an inevitable part of his present.
+Featuring over three hundred items, Pioneros offers a comprehensive display of toys, furniture, books, clothing, appliances, photographs, posters, television shows, recorded music, and children’s ephemera from the 1960s to the 1980s.
+As an additional perspective, Cuban-born artist Geandy Pavon, a former “pionero,” contributes a series of thought-provoking photographs that critically reflect on his past, seamlessly intertwining it with his present.

-Pioneros . . . offers an intimate glimpse of everyday life in socialist Cuba, as it took place behind the Iron/Sugar Curtain, introducing US audiences to a reality geographically close, but politically faraway.
-Visitors will encounter both familiar and extraneous understandings of childhood, shaped by often contentious notions of state and individual rights, privacy, and modernity.
-They will experience them not as abstract categories, but as constructs that had a direct impact on individual life.
+The exhibition grants visitors an intimate glimpse into everyday life in socialist Cuba, which unfolded behind the Iron/Sugar Curtain, acquainting audiences in the United States with a reality geographically close yet politically distant.
+Through this exhibition, visitors will encounter familiar and unfamiliar understandings of childhood, shaped by often contentious notions of state and individual rights, privacy, and modernity.
+These concepts will not remain abstract categories but will come to life as constructs that had a direct impact on the lives of individuals.

 Embark on a captivating journey that unravels the complexities of Cuban childhood during the socialist era.

 For more information about the exhibition and its featured items, please contact us at firstname.lastname@example.org.